Held at Ajmer Sharif in Rajasthan, Urs honours the death anniversary of the founder of Chishtiya Sufi order, Sufi Saint Moinuddin Chisti.

 This darwaza is opened during the first day of Urs.
 During this day, the devotees also tie threads on it with strong belief and conviction, hoping their wishes would soon be fulfilled.

-Qawwali Performance.
-With the onset of Urs, qawwali concerts are also organized throughout the night till the celebrations come to an end.
+4. Qawwali Performance.
+With the onset of Urs, qawwali concerts are also organized throughout the night until the celebrations come to an end.
 Many revered Qawwali performers grace the stage with their iconic and spell-binding performances.

 Ajmer is a city that made it to the pages of Indian history for its enriching culture, depicting the impeccable heritage of India.
 Ajmer is situated at an approximate distance of 490, 1,029, 1,670, and 1,817 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Let’s see how we can reach Ajmer by the following means of transportation.